mgtools/PEbA/README.md

 of the output is shown below:

-PRA: 55.06   ref_length: 690   comparison_length: 356   comparison_region: 0-690   similarity: 14.61
+PRA: 55.06   ref_length: 690   comparison_length: 356   similarity: 14.61

 PRA is a percentage between 0-100, 0 representing no shared residue pairs between two alignments, and 100 representing all residue pairs are found in both alignments.
 The ref_length is the length of the reference alignment, and the comparison_length is the number of residue pairs being compared (gaps are not counted).
-The comparison_region is the region of the alignment being compared, for example if an alignment starts at character 100 in the reference, the comparison_region would be 100-690.
-The similarity is the percentage of identical residues between the two sequences.
+The similarity is the percentage of identical residues between the two sequences that are matched together.
+The PRA metric is calculated by dividing the number of shared residue pairs by the length of the comparison, and then multiplying by 100.

+It is worth noting for analysis that not all alignments span the entire length of both sequences, so the PRA metric is relative to  the length of the sequences being compared, i.e. comparison_length.
+In the example comparison above, the entire length of the two sequences are being compared, but there are surely smaller regions with 100% PRA.